 This article was first published 02.02.2017

-Gaute Lenvik has previously held the position as the managing director of NHO Food and Agriculture and NHO Food and Bio.
+Gaute Lenvik was previously the managing director of NHO Food and Agriculture and NHO Food and Bio.
 Before this, Lenvik worked as head of the department at the Ministry of Agriculture and Food with responsibility for research, innovation and regional policy.
 He was central in the restructuring of the institute, university and college sectors regarding food and veterinary sciences.

-He adds that the moving of the Norwegian Veterinary Institute to Ås in a new and modern building with excellent facilities just outside Oslo will be a big boost for veterinary science in Norway and a fantastic base for the future of the institute.
+He adds that the moving of the NVI to Ås in a new and modern building with excellent facilities just outside Oslo will be a big boost for veterinary science in Norway and a fantastic base for the future of the Institute.